How to Build Client Relationships in Business

-If the accountants had been proactively managing the relationship from a process (what’s happening in the relationship) viewpoint, instead of a content (the audit) perspective, the meeting might never have taken place, or at minimum, the bias for the meeting would have been undertaken weeks beforehand, with a vastly different outcome.
+If the accountants had been proactively managing the relationship from a process (what’s happening in the relationship) viewpoint, instead of a content (the audit) perspective, the meeting might never have taken place.
+Alternatively, at minimum, the bias for the meeting would have been undertaken weeks beforehand, with a vastly different outcome.

 The lesson from this example is that professional advisers are involved in negotiating the relationship dynamics with their clients every day, not merely at a contractual renewal or crisis point.
 By then, it’s often too late.
 The negotiation is all but over, decisions made and positions locked in.

-Effective business relationships must be involved with an ongoing demonstration of trust and predictability, which must be negotiated at every interaction between client and adviser.
+Effective business relationships must be involved with an ongoing demonstration of trust and predictability.
+Client and adviser must negotiate these aspects at every interaction.

-How frequently have advisory firms celebrated huge tender successes believing that the relationship has been won, and “as long as we deliver the content, we have the client in the bag.”
+How frequently have advisory firms celebrated huge tender successes, believing that they have won the relationship and “as long as we deliver the content, we have the client in the bag.“

 The stark reality is that the hard work of building resilient, successful client relationships occurs as soon as you win the account and is an ongoing, daily interaction of value exchange.

 The mistake that many advisers make is to assume their authority as a subject matter expert permits them to avoid negotiating the traverses of the relationship.

 Client relationships are undulating, rarely smooth.
 Yet unwise advisers only speak to issues and concerns to clients when there is a consequence, such as the threat of the loss of a contract or economic relationship.

-If advisers use a consistent and systematic approach to negotiating the client relationship, as a daily behavior, they will build stronger client partnerships which actually sustain harmony, enhance greater understanding and avoid skirmishes.
+If advisers use a consistent and systematic approach to negotiating the client relationship, as a daily behavior, they can build stronger client partnerships which actually sustain harmony, enhance greater understanding, and avoid skirmishes.

 When differences inevitably arise, the strong relationship will overcome difficulties and survive due to the negotiated, shared understanding of each other’s needs.